whatwg/streams/README.md

 1. If `this.[[state]]` is `"waiting"` or `"writable"`,
     1. Let _chunkSize_ be the result of `this.[[strategySize]](chunk)`.
     1. ReturnIfAbrupt(_chunkSize_).
-    1. Let `promise` be a newly-created pending promise.
+    1. Let `promise` be a new promise.
     1. EnqueueValueWithSize(`this.[[queue]]`, Record{[[type]]: `"chunk"`, [[promise]]: `promise`, [[chunk]]: `chunk`}, _chunkSize_).
     1. Call `this.[[syncStateWithQueue]]()`.
     1. Call `this.[[advanceQueue]]()`.